josiest/songwriting/songs/Goodbye Sunshine/lyrics.md

 Will arise
 On the horizon
-Casting light upon the sea
+Shedding light upon this sea

 ~But for now there's only darkness
 ~And beyond, I cannot see